crypto-org-chain/cronos-docs/docs/getting-started/advanced-tmkms-integration.md

 ### Step 8.
 Running chain-maind

-One should follow the same steps in [Croeseid Testnet: Running Nodes](./croeseid-testnet.md)
+One should follow the same steps in [cronos Testnet: Running Nodes](./cronos-testnet.md)

 Except for one last thing one needs to further configure `~/.chain-maind/config/config.toml` to enable enclave tmkm to sign.